Paper Boat: Drinks

+Foods

-Peanut chikki was Paper Boat's first venture into ethic Indian snacks.
+Peanut chikki was Paper Boat's first venture into ethnic Indian snacks.
 Paper Boat chikki is a Fair-Trade product, a certification that ensures that everyone involved in the making of a product is fairly employed and paid.
 The company procures its groundnuts directly from a farmers’ collective near Rajkot in Gujarat at the Fairtrade minimum price.

 Paper Boat chikki has three other variants: crushed peanut, sesame and Rajgira peanut.

+The foods offered are as follows: